Error-331/code_tests/docs/bible/links.md

 The Desire to Be Rich - March 28 (do not be consumed with covetousness, our sole consolation should be in our godliness);

 Spiritual Hunger - March 29 (take care of your unsaved neighbor, be rich toward God, love your neighbors);

+The Joy of Laughter - March 30 (turn back from sin now, remember of the judgment day);